 Are Utah Death Records Open to the Public?

-Death records become public information in the state of Utah after a period of 50 years.
-Certified copies of death records may only be obtained by parties who can provide proof of a direct, tangible and legitimate interest in the record.
+Utah death records become public information after 50 years.
+Non-public death records are only available to parties who can prove a direct, tangible, and legitimate interest in the document.

-How Do I Find Death Records in Utah?
+How Do I Obtain Death Records in Utah?

-Interested parties may obtain copies of death records in Utah in person by either visiting any local health department vital records office or directly from the state office of vital records and statistics.
-These records may also be obtained by mailing a completed Death Certificate Application Form to the state office.
+Interested parties may obtain copies of death records in Utah in person by either visiting any local health department’s vital records office or directly from the state office of vital records and statistics.
+In addition, interested persons may initiate a death certificate search by mailing a completed death certificate application form to the state office.
 It should be noted that only records of deaths from 1905-date are available at the office of vital records and statistics.
-The fee required for obtaining copies of death records varies depending on the method chosen to obtain them.
-However, a certified copy of a death certificate in Utah typically costs $30 and extra copies of the same record cost $10.
+The fee for performing a death record search by name depends on the method chosen to obtain them.
+However, a certified copy of a death certificate in Utah typically costs $30, and extra copies of the same record cost $10.

-How Do I Find Sealed Vital Records in Utah?
+How Do I Obtain Sealed Vital Records in Utah?

-Adoption records in the state of Utah are sealed by state law and adoption decrees may only be requested by an adoptee who is at least 18 years old or the adoptive parent of the adoptee on the record.
+Adoption records in Utah are sealed by state law, and adoption decrees may only be requested by an adoptee at least 18 years old or the adoptee’s adoptive parent on the record.
 Any other party who wishes to access adoption records has to obtain a court order authorizing the unsealing of the records.
-Adult adoptees and parents of adoptees who wish to obtain any adoption record other than an adoption decree are also required to obtain a court order.
-Authorized parties who wish to access any of these records should contact the district court where the adoption proceeding was heard.
+In addition, adult adoptees and parents of adoptees who want to obtain any adoption record other than an adoption decree are also required to obtain a court order.
+Authorized parties who wish to access any of these records should contact the district court where the adoption proceeding happened.

-The state of Utah also maintains a mutual consent voluntary adoption registry which allows adoptees and birth parents to seek out each other.
-Interested parties who wish to register with this registry are required to complete an Adoption Registry Application Form which can be submitted in person or via mail at the state office of vital records and statistics.
-Interested parties will also be required to provide a valid photo ID and a copy of their certified birth certificate as well as a fee of $25.
+Utah also maintains a mutual consent voluntary adoption registry that allows adoptees and their birth parents to seek each other out.
+Interested parties who wish to register with this registry must complete an adoption registry application form that they can submit in person or via mail at the state office of vital records and statistics.
+Interested parties will also be required to provide a valid photo ID and a copy of their certified birth certificate, as well as a fee of $25.